bhdicaire/Cisco88xxSetup/README.md

 ![Cisco8861 image](https://github.com/bhdicaire/Cisco88xxSetup/raw/master/img/Cisco8861.jpg)

-You’ve been there too — setting up a new IP Phone can be an ad-hoc, manual, and time-consuming process.
+You’ve been there too — setting up a new IP Phone can be an ad-hoc, manual, and time-consuming process :disappointed:

 So you got your hands on a [Cisco IP Phone 88xx Series with Multiplatform Firmware](https://www.cisco.com/c/en/us/products/collateral/collaboration-endpoints/unified-ip-phone-8800-series/datasheet-c78-738030.pdf) and now you want to get it up and running encrypted voice call with your favorite Voice-over-IP (VoIP) Service Provider.

 A Cisco IP Phone such as the [8861 (part # CP-8861-3PCC-K9= )](https://www.cisco.com/c/en/us/products/collateral/collaboration-endpoints/unified-ip-phone-8800-series/datasheet-c78-731668.pdf) supports Session Initiation Protocol (SIP) with Third-Party Call Control Setup.
 It's a *great* phone with a ~~difficult~~ setup.

-My objective is to document my configuration for encrypted calls with [VoIP.ms](https://VoIP.ms) Feel free to fork, and customize it for your IP telephony ecosystem :grin:
+My objective is to document my configuration for encrypted calls with [VoIP.ms](https://VoIP.ms) Feel free to fork, and customize it for your IP telephony ecosystem.

 ## What problem does it solve and why is it useful?

-I spent too much time upgrading the phone firmware.
+I spent too much time upgrading the phone firmware :disappointed:

 Provisioning is typically part of high-volume VoIP deployments thus most of the documentation focused on managing the phone via the call manager (Cisco Unified Communications Manager).

 This document describes some common configurations via the Web-Based Configuration Utility and a TFTP server.